Recent Posts

 7:00 AM

-Updating our Q1 Kalinowski Fast-Casual Same-Store Sales Index (3/27/2024)
+Updating our Q1 Kalinowski Quick-Service Burger Same-Store Sales Index (3/27/2025)

-With this report, we update our data-driven Kalinowski Fast-Casual Index for Q1 to +4.2%.
-This is the one-year figure, lapping the +1.6% figure from Q1 2020, +15.3% number from Q1 2021, the +7.7% figure from Q1 2022, and the +11.2% number from Q1 2023.
-Comparing to Q1 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Fast-Casual Index for Q1 2024 is at +40.3%.
-This +40.3% figure is the best of any major restaurant sector.
-Our latest fast-casual numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and mid-March.
+With this report, we update our data-driven Kalinowski Quick-Service Burger Index for Q1 to -1.6%.
+Comparing to Q1 2019 levels — a pre-pandemic basis — the Kalinowski Quick-Service Burger Index for Q1 2025 is at +27.8%.
+These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during January, February, and early-to-mid March.

 Read More »